Long jump: Technique

 There are five main components of the long jump: the approach run, the last two strides, takeoff, action in the air, and landing.
 Speed in the run-up, or approach, and a high leap off the board are the fundamentals of success.
 Because speed is such an important factor of the approach, it is not surprising that many long jumpers also compete successfully in sprints.
-A classic example of this long jump / sprint doubling are performances by Carl Lewis.
+Classic examples of this long jump / sprint doubling are performances by Carl Lewis and Heike Drechsler.

 Approach

 The objective of the approach is to gradually accelerate to a maximum controlled speed at takeoff.
 The most important factor for the distance travelled by an object is its velocity at takeoff – both the speed and angle.
-Elite jumpers usually leave the ground at an angle of twenty degrees or less; therefore, it is more beneficial for a jumper to focus on the speed component of the jump.
+Elite jumpers usually leave the ground at an angle of 20° or less; therefore, it is more beneficial for a jumper to focus on the speed component of the jump.
 The greater the speed at takeoff, the longer the trajectory of the center of mass will be.
-The importance of a takeoff speed is a factor in the success of sprinters in this event.
+The importance of takeoff speed is a factor in the success of sprinters in this event.

 The length of the approach is usually consistent distance for an athlete.
 Approaches can vary between 12 and 19 steps on the novice and intermediate levels, while at the elite level they are closer to between 20 and 22 steps.
 The exact distance and number of steps in an approach depends on the jumper's experience, sprinting technique, and conditioning level.
 Consistency in the approach is important as it is the competitor's objective to get as close to the front of the takeoff board as possible without crossing the line with any part of the foot.

 Last two steps

 The objective of the last two steps is to prepare the body for takeoff while conserving as much speed as possible.

 The penultimate step is longer than the previous ones and than the final one before takeoff.
 The competitor begins to lower his or her center of gravity to prepare the body for the vertical impulse.
 The last step is shorter because the body is beginning to raise the center of gravity in preparation for takeoff.

-The last two steps are extremely important because they determine the velocity with which the competitor will enter the jump.
+The last two steps are extremely important because they determine the velocity at which the competitor will enter the jump.